secretGeek/today-i-learned-staging/powershell/filetypes.md

 ## Summarize Projects in a Solution

-This variant finds all project files, and for their home folder, gives a summary of the files/types int that folder:
+This variant finds all project files, and for their home folder, gives a summary of the files/types in that folder:

 	Get-ChildItem . *.csproj -rec |